 o

-Prices begin in the mid-$300,000s, although inventory opens up in the $400,000s.
-The HOA ranges widely, from less than $100 per month to the $800s per month.
+Prices begin in the mid-$300,000s.
+The HOA fee ranges widely, from less than $100 per month to the $800s per month.
 Please verify this with a Realtor as prices may change.

 While each village has its own HOA, the overall community is managed by the Providence Point Homeowners Association.
 Monthly homeowner assessments are based upon the square footage of each unit and cover security, insurance, amenities, exterior building maintenance and grounds maintenance.
 This is also a safe community, protected by a hidden fence with entrances that are either guarded or that utilize a secure key card system.